cedadev/mistamover/doc/html/_sources/testing.txt

 MiStaMover can manage a number (up to 10 have been tested) of parallel data stream transfers.
 It requires a configuration file for each data stream and will monitor incoming directories and transfer files to outgoing directories for each stream.

+## AG :: the following is probably no longer relevant

 In order to run a test, we need to create a test data stream.
 Since we imagine that most users will get started this way, we have provided a test data stream configuration file in the configuration directory called ``data stream_test1.ini``.
 In order for MiStaMover to know about this data stream its global configuration file (``global.ini``) needs to be informed about it.
 The default ``global.ini`` file includes the line::

   data_stream_list = test1